Tep1g/notes/content/Gem5/Exercises/Exercise 5.md

 ## Purpose
 This exercise will demonstrate the execution of gem5's m5 ops. m5 ops are magic instructions that can be executed by the emulated system.
-These instructions can perform unique actions such as switching between cores, resetting stats, and pausing a program and creating a checkpoint.
+These instructions perform unique actions such as switching between cores, resetting stats, and pausing a program and creating a checkpoint.
 Checkpoints capture the state of the system and the execution of the program, this allows for system analysis at specific points in time.
 Additionally, execution can be resumed from specific checkpoints which makes them handy for executing long and slow programs.

 ## Program
 ### Source Code
 The following program is rather simple, it instantiates a couple of floating point variables.
-The program is split into 3 sections: variable initialization, a sum operation, and a multiplication operation.
+The code is split into 3 sections: variable initialization, a sum operation, and a multiplication operation.
 #### checkpoint.c
 ```c
 #include <stdio.h>